vbarajas4/09-Readme-Generator/ReadmeG.md

-# 09-README-GENERATOR
+# 09-Readme-Generator

 [![badge](https://img.shields.io/badge/license-MIT-yellow.svg)](#license)

 ## Description
-This application will help the user be able to generate a professional Readme file that they will be able to use for their projects.
+This application will help the user be able to generate a professional Readme file, that they will be able to use for their projects.

 ## Table of Contents
  - [Installation](#installation)